abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> browser.getControl('Link').click()
     >>> browser.getControl(name='form.button.Add').click()

-We select **Link** because Smart Link replace the basic ATLink completly, stealing it's name and underlying type infos.
+We select **Link** because Smart Link replace the basic ATLink completely, stealing it's name and underlying type infos.

 Now we fill the form and submit it.

     >>> browser.getControl(name='title').value = 'Remote link: sample 1'

-We can't only provide the content title; even if the Plone UI display only the 'title' as required field, you can save the link only providing at least a remote or internal link.
+We can't only provide the content title; even if the Plone UI display only the "*Title*" as required field, you can save the link only providing at least a remote or internal link.

     >>> browser.getControl('Save').click()